deBubz/learning-py/README.md

 ## Plan

-- Starting out with quickly skimming through 2 books designed for kids (yes)
-  - Python for Kids (no starch press)
-  - Teach your kids to code with python (no starch press)
-- Notes down syntax I dont know, do light simple practice on syntax
+- Complete [python for everyone](https://www.py4e.com) also notes are in the speedrun folder

+## Python Notes

-- All notes for this part of the **Game Plan** will be stored in the `speedrun` [folder](./speedrun)
+- simple Python syntax notes in the  `speedrun` [folder](./speedrun)
+- python for every one notes